josteinaj/docker-pipeline/README.md

 ### Stopping execution

-The `@exit` instructioncan be used to stop execution of the pipeline.
+The `exit` instructioncan be used to stop execution of the pipeline.
 Combine it with `if` to conditionally stop execution.

 ### Testing pipelines